steadylearner/Rust-Full-Stack/README.md

 The auhtor will spend time with Golang while writing blog posts about Rust also.

-The Rust examples for libp2p and crpytocurrency would be included if the author have a reason to spend time for them.
+The Rust examples for libp2p and cryptocurrency would be included if the author have a reason to spend time for them.